sdz7121211/oryx/README.md

 * Java 6 or later
 * Hadoop 2.0 or later distribution, such as [CDH 4.3](http://www.cloudera.com/content/cloudera/en/products/cdh.html) or later (Note that "MR2" is required.)
-Hadoop 2.2, and distributions like CDH5, are supported but with a recompile, which is necessary to match client / server library versions.
+Hadoop 2.2, and distributions like [CDH5](http://www.cloudera.com/content/support/en/downloads.html), are supported but with a recompile, which is necessary to match client / server library versions (`protobuf`, for the interested).

 ## Installing